-Use of this special service is encouraged and should be requested at the earliest opportunity.
+Use of this special service is encouraged and should be requested through the standard telex.
 Close coordination with the agent is required to expedite the delivery of the required documentation to the ship.
-It is essential that radio contact with Saudi Aramco be maintained after departure until cargo quantities are received and the agent has been authorized to sign documents.
+It is essential that contact with Saudi Aramco be maintained after departure until cargo quantities are received and the agent has been authorized to sign documents.